 Here's a part that might look different.
-In some way, you'll probably be asked to prove your a human:
+In some way, you'll probably be asked to prove you're a human:

 Read through the terms and if you agree please click Accept (this is required for access to SharePoint):

-The following, while looking like a major error message, simply means that Microsoft hasn't had time to create your new Microsoft account yet.
-So please ignore this message and wait about give minutes, then go back to your Inbox (you might not see this message either):
+You may or may not see this image.
+If you do, while it looks like a major error message, it simply means that Microsoft hasn't had time to create your new Microsoft account yet.
+Please ignore this message and wait about five minutes, then go back to your Inbox:

 After you've waited 5-10 minutes or so, back in your Inbox, open the original email with the SharePoint sharing link, and click Open:

-Now you will set up MFA, to do so, 1) please install the Microsoft Authenticator App on your smart phone if it's not installed already.
+Now you will set up MFA.
+To do so, please install the Microsoft Authenticator App on your smart phone if it's not installed already.
 Searching in the Play or Apple store for "Microsoft Authenticator" should bring up the correct app to install, and its author will be Microsoft.
-If you installed that app on your phone, then back to your computer, click Next:
+If you installed that app on your phone, then back on your computer, click Next: